Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Brief Detour into von Neumann Algebras

-Although we are not going to explore the three properties mentioned in the title of this section in relation to $d$-ary cloning systems in this paper, we do need them to make sense of our results in \cite{bashwinger}, particularly Citation~\ref{mcduff}, and then apply said results to prove that the Higman--Thompson groups $F_d$ are McDuff for all $d \ge 2$ in Section \ref{sec:higmanmcduff}.
+Although we are not going to explore the three properties mentioned in the title of this section in relation to $d$-ary cloning systems in this paper as much as we did in \cite{bashwinger}, we do need them to state our results in that paper, particularly Citation~\ref{mcduff}, and then apply said results to prove that the Higman--Thompson groups $F_d$ are McDuff for all $d \ge 2$ in Section \ref{sec:higmanmcduff}.
 Let us now define the (relative) McDuff property.

 \begin{definition}[(Relative) McDuff Property] A type $\II_1$ factor $M$ is said to be \emph{McDuff} provided $M \cong M \otimes R$, where $R$ is the hyperfinite type $\II_1$ factor.
 A pair of type $\II_1$ factors $N \subseteq M$ has the \emph{relative McDuff property} provided that there is an isomorphism $M \to M \otimes R$ which restricts to an isomorphism $N \to N \otimes R$. \end{definition}